Components & Views

 Why PHP over Blade/Twig/Mustache?

 No new syntax.
-If you know PHP, you know the template engine.
+If you know PHP, you know the component engine.

 Classes, closures, exceptions, generators — not a subset.